-Forest lands and farms provide valuable materials and employment as well as other important functions and values, such as community character, open space and wildlife habitat.
+((Forest lands and farms provide valuable materials and employment as well as other important functions and values, such as community character, open space and wildlife habitat.
 These benefits are not without associated costs.
 Owners of resource lands make substantial investments in managing their land.
-Taxes, fees, labor costs, costs associated with vandalism and market uncertainties can adversely affect the profitability of resource-based industries.
+Taxes, fees, labor costs, costs associated with vandalism and market uncertainties can adversely affect the profitability of resource-based industries.))

-The Forest Lands Program (RCW 84.33), and the Open Space Taxation Program (RCW 84.34) are tax incentive programs that encourage continued farm and forest management both within and outside the Forest Production District and Agricultural Production Districts.
+The Forest Lands Program (RCW 84.33), and the Open Space Taxation Program, which includes the Timberland and Public Benefit Rating System programs (RCW 84.34) are property tax incentives that encourage continued farm and forest management both within and outside the Forest Production District and Agricultural Production Districts.